 The Group has been upholding its corporate social responsibility by reaching out to stakeholders in the community through various channels, and is dedicated to understanding their needs and providing them with assistance to help them grow and overcome difficulties.
 Over the past few years, the scope of community contributions by the Group included a wide range of aspects such as poverty alleviation, caring visits to the elderly and the underprivileged, education assistance, and industry obligations.
-This Year, the Group continued to uphold this responsibility and make contributions in the fields of agriculture and community visits, which included a donation of RMB50,000 to the Qingdao Economic and Technological Development Zone Charity Association, and the provision of consumer assistance of RMB100,000 to the Wudu District in Longnan City to help out its agricultural development.
+This Year, the Group continued to uphold this responsibility and participate in charitable activities actively, which included a donation of RMB32,100 to the Qingdao Charity Federation, and the purchase of products of RMB22,800 for poverty alleviation from Gansu Wogufeng Agricultural and By-products Sales Company Limited (甘肅沃谷豐農副產品銷售有限公司).